-In these cases someone else could be considered ?legally at fault' for the hair damage, and it is quite likely that the individual would be entitled to make a claim for compensation.
+In these cases someone else could be considered 'legally at fault' for the hair damage, and it is quite likely that you would be entitled to make a claim for compensation.

 Hair damage claims are considered if a person's head, hair or scalp is injured or damaged in one of the following ways: